 - 1. Pre-Einstein concepts of time - 2.
 Time in Einstein's Special Theory of Relativity - 3.
 Implications of global symmetry - 4.
 Local symmetry and the initial value problem - 5.
 Singular Lagrangian prehistory and Leon Rosenfeld - 6.
-General coordinate symmetry in the Hamiltonian formulation of general relativity - 7.
-Relative ontological time in Einstein's universe? - 8.
+Bergmann, Dirac, and the problem of time - 7.
+General coordinate symmetry in the Hamiltonian formulation of general relativity - 8.
+Relative ontological time in Einstein's universe? - 9.
 Implications for quantum gravity